 In May 2018, Governor Cooper established the Performance Management Advisory Committee through Executive Order 43.
 The committee was formed to provide guidance to the Governor on the progress of the Results First Initiative.
 The committee also counsels the Governor on new performance management initiatives; proposed or pending state legislation; rules or policies related to performance management; and strategies for increasing evidence-based policy efforts.
-The committee is currently comprised of 13 members including department heads, senior officials, legislators, and performance experts from the state's universities.
+The committee is comprised of 13 members including department heads, senior officials, legislators, and performance experts from the state's universities.
+In 2022, the committee's operations were extended to May 31, 2024, through Executive Order 260.
+In 2023, the committee met six times and authored a report outlining their recommendations for leveraging data to improve performance and build state capacity.